sum33it/scalpy/README.md

 Here we have taken Om0=0.3, w0=-1.02 and w0 = 0.5

-Here also, One can give four more arguments while calling classes, namely Ob0, ns, h and sigma_8 if one don't want to use default values of h = 0.7, Ob0 = 0.045, ns = 0.96 and sigma_8 = 0.8 e.g.
+Here also, one can give four more arguments while importing classes, namely Ob0, ns, h and sigma_8 if one doesn't want to use default values of h = 0.7, Ob0 = 0.045, ns = 0.96 and sigma_8 = 0.8 e.g.

 	>>> w0waCDM(0.3,-1.02,0.5,0.67,0.045,0.9634,0.83).Pk_bbks(1.0,0)